 [City, State, Zip Code]

-Please feel free to contact me at [Your Phone Number] or [Your Email Address] should you require any further verification or clarification concerning this authorization.
+Please do not hesitate to contact me at [Your Phone Number] or [Your Email Address] should you require any further information or verification.

 Thank you for your attention to this matter.